tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 A set of email reminders also flags important events in the handover process and the proposal is that POMs will be able to manage which of these emails they receive.

+This post outlines UI behaviour that may not be properly reflected or immediately obvious in the prototype.

 ## How cases move through the tables

 Both the POM view and the HOMD view share the same main tables.
-These are Prepare for handover, Share case information and Cases missing COM details.
+These are Upcoming handovers, Handovers in progress, Overdue tasks and COM allocation overdue.

-* Cases appear on the Prepare table 8 weeks before the COM allocation date
+* Cases appear on the Upcoming table 8 weeks before the COM allocation date
-* They move from Prepare to Share on the date of COM allocation, even if a COM has not been allocated
+* They move from Prepare to In progress on the date of COM allocation, even if a COM has not been allocated.
+If a COM is allocated early, it should move to the In progress tab
-* If a case is missing COM details after the COM allocation date, it should remain on the Share table.
-However, it should also be displayed on the Cases missing COM details table.
+* If a case is missing COM details after the COM allocation date, it should remain on the In progress table.
+However, it should also be displayed on the COM allocation overdue table.
 Once a case is allocated a COM, it should be removed from this table
-* A case should stay on the Share table until the release date is reached.
+* A case should stay on the In progress table until the release date is reached.

+### Overdue tasks table

+Cases appear here if they have a red highlight applied.
+They also remain on the In progress table.
+See below for the rules that define when a red highlight should be applied to a case.

 ## Content the tables should display